The UNESCO Universal Declaration on Bioethics and Human Rights: protecting future generations and the quest for global consensus

 Showing items related by title, author, creator and subject.

 Andorno, R. (2007-03)The Universal Declaration on Bioethics and Human Rights adopted by the United Nations Educational, Scientific, and Cultural Organisation (UNESCO) on 19 October 2005 is an important step in the search for global minimum ...

-Consensus Statement on Dignity in Illness, Disability, and Dying; and a Response to the UNESCO Universal Draft Declaration on Bioethics and Human Rights Unknown author (International Association of Catholic Bioethicists, 2005-12)
+Consensus Statement on Dignity in Illness, Disability, and Dying and a Response to UNESCO's Universal Draft Declaration on Bioethics and Human Rights Unknown creator (International Association of Catholic Bioethicists, 2006-03)